HeBilLi/GitHub-Pages-project/README.md

 ## Branches

 - Main branch.
-It will contain screenshots folder with out screenshots.
+It will contain screenshots folder with screenshots.
 It will contain a readme with my github.io web page link and github.io reposistory link
 - add-read-me.
 It will contain Part2-command version readme
 - update-readme-version2(another branch created in vscode ui).
 It will contain Part2-vscode version readme and .gitignore